 Richmond is the only university in the UK where the degree programmes are based on the US educational approach which is a four year pathway.
 Every undergraduate degree student will take our Liberal Arts programme alongside their Major.

-Some of our degree programmes can now be taken as a three year pathway depending on previous qualifications.
 The entry requirements for all undergraduate programmes at Richmond are the same, regardless of your chosen Major.

 You can apply for undergraduate study using our online application form.

 Undergraduate applicants should meet at least one of the following academic achievements for successful admission into Richmond.

 - US High School Diploma (or equivalent): 2.5 GPA minimum (on 4.0 scale)